Skyost/OpenAuthenticator/README.md

 Currently, it's using Firebase Auth / Firestore, which is perfect for this project in its current state.
 Having a dedicated server would be too expensive for the moment.

-If it's sustainable enough, we could even consider completely removing ads from the app.
+If it's sustainable enough, we could even consider completely removing any TOTPs limit from the app.

 ## License